kporten/template-react/README.md

 yarn start
 ```

-🚀 Now you can get up and running with your ideas!
+:rocket: Now you can get up and running with your ideas!

 ## Development Scripts